claraberes/claraberes.github.io/_pages/about.md

 Welcome to my website!
 I am a 5th-year PhD student in the [Sustainable Development program](https://www.sipa.columbia.edu/sipa-education/phd-sustainable-development) at Columbia University's School of International and Public Affairs.

-I am an environmental economist with research interests in spatial mobility, avoidance behavior, and green innovation.
+I am an environmental economist with research interests in spatial mobility, air pollution, behavioral responses, and green innovation.

 Before starting the PhD, I graduated from Ecole Normale Supérieure Paris-Saclay.
 I hold a Master in Economics from ENSAE and Ecole Polytechnique and obtained bachelor degrees in economics, sociology and philosophy from Sorbonne University.
 I also worked as consultant in the Environment Directorate at the OECD.